harleypatton/site/README.md

 Hello!

 This is the code for my personal website.
-Go to "harleypatton.com" to check itn out!
+Go to "harleypatton.com" to check it out!